leondgarse/Keras_insightface/README.md

     │   ├── 708.jpg
     │   └── 709.jpg
     ```
-  - **Evaluting bin files** include jpeg image data pairs, and a label indicating if it's a same person, so there are double images than labels
+  - **Evaluating bin files** include jpeg image data pairs, and a label indicating if it's a same person, so there are double images than labels
     ```sh
     #    bins   | issame_list
     img_1 img_2 | 1